ppypp/CAFA_assessment_tool/README.md

 ## Main Functions
  We provide two main functions to assist in the evaluation of GO-term prediction within the scope of CAFA, the main assessment function and the plot function.
  - `assessment.py`
     - Only input needed is the configuration file `config.yaml`, where the following parameters are specified in the first section `assessment`.
-	- First parameter `file`           : prediction file formatted according to [CAFA3 formats](https://www.synapse.org/#!Synapse:syn5840147/wiki/402192)
+    - First parameter  `prediction_path` : prediction file formatted according to [CAFA3 formats](https://www.synapse.org/#!Synapse:syn5840147/wiki/402192)
+    - Second parameter  `obo_path`       : path of the gene ontology obo file.
+The latest version can be downloaded [here](http://purl.obolibrary.org/obo/go.obo).
+Note that the obo file used here should not be older than the one used in the prediction.
-	- Second parameter `ic_path`       : path of the calculated infromation content map.
+    - Third parameter `ic_path`          : path of the calculated infromation content map.
 This must be made prior to running `assessment.py`.
 This is achieved by running `IC.py` in the ICTool directory, instructions below in auxillary functions.
-	- Third parameter  `obo_path`      : path of the gene ontology obo file.
-The latest version can be downloaded [here](http://purl.obolibrary.org/obo/go.obo).
-Note that the obo file used here should not be older than the one used in the prediction.
-	- Fourth parameter `benchmark_path`: directory of the benchmark folder.
+    - Fourth parameter `benchmark_path`  : directory of the benchmark folder.
 Specific formats are required for the benchmark folder, including two sub-directories: groundtruth and lists.
 Please refer to auxiliary function `benchmark_folder.py` for the creation of this folder, as well as the genral creation of benchmarks.
 An example benchmark folder is given in this repository `./assessment/benchmark`
     - Fifth parameter  `results_path`    : Folder where results are saved.
 A `rawdata` folder will be created within the results folder.
+    - Seventh parameter `gaf_path`       : Location of the IC File
-	- Seventh parameter `gaf_path`     : Location of the GAF File with respect to the ICTool directory
+    - Eigth parameter `gaf_path`         : Location of the GAF File (with respect to the ICTool directory if relative)
     - Note that only the first section `assessment` of the configuration file is used here, the rest of the configuration file can be ignored for this function
- - `plot.py`
-	- Only input needed is the configuration file `config.yaml`, where the following parameters are specified in the second section `plot`.
-	- First parameter `results`: the results from the `assessment.py` function.
-	- Second parameter `title`: title of the plot.
-Optional.
-	- Third parameter `smooth`: whether the precision-recall curves should be smoothed.
-Input 'Y' or 'N'.
-	- Fourth parameter(s) `fileN`: name of the result file to be plotted.
-Can add up to 12 files.
-These results will be drawn on the same plot.
-	- Example: if the prediction file is `ZZZ_1_9606.txt`, the result file in the results folder will be `ZZZ_1_9606_results.txt`.
-Only input `ZZZ_1_9606` in the above parameter for plotting.

 ## Auxiliary Functions